pyglet/pyglet/doc/internal/doc.rst

 ..
 Note:: The custom theme was disabled in 2019 and replaced with
           the standard Read the Docs theme ``sphinx_rtd_theme``.
-          The old theme is somewhat broken with newer versions of Sphinx and will probably need a substabtial work to modernize and improve.

 The custom sphinx theme is in the ``ext/theme`` folder.